 South Whidbey State Park calls to tree-lovers everywhere.
 This day-use park on the west side of Whidbey Island is a scenic drive away from Anacortes or a short ferry ride from Mukilteo.
-The park offers east-facing views of the Olympic Mountains and rare old-growth stands.
+The park offers views of the Olympic Mountains and rare old-growth stands.

 Walk among the giants: Douglas-fir, Sitka spruce, western hemlock and western red-cedar trees, including a 500-year-old cedar.

-Camping in the park has been closed due to tree diseases, which pose a tree-fall risk.
+Camping in the park has been permanently closed due to tree diseases, which pose a tree-fall risk.
 This development has helped many to understand the life cycle of old-growth trees.
 Picnic shelters and unsheltered tables remain open to visitors and provide excellent lunch spots for day-trippers and travelers en-route to such nearby camping state parks as Deception Pass, Fort Casey and Fort Ebey.
 To sit and walk beneath this canopy of ancient trees overlooking the Puget Sound is a pleasure and a privilege.

 South Whidbey State Park is a 381-acre day-use park with views of Admiralty Inlet and the Olympic Mountains.
 Due to bluff erosion, beach access is closed indefinitely.
-The park features include old-growth forest, lush undergrowth and tidelands.
+The park features an old-growth forest and lush undergrowth.

 Automated pay station: This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass.

 Please note: U.S. Navy jets from nearby Naval Air Station Whidbey Island may fly over at any time for several hours.
 Navy personnel conduct training missions at various times during the day and night.
 Depending on the direction of the wind, their flight pattern may put them above the park, creating noisy conditions.
-Although State Parks cannot be responsible for the jet noise, we do share visitor concerns with representatives of Naval Air Station Whidbey.
+Although State Parks cannot be responsible for the jet noise, we do share visitor concerns with representatives of Naval Air Station Whidbey Island.